andreaferretti/factor-tutorial/README.md

       "------" write nl
       [ name>> write nl ] each ;

+Try the word on your home directory to see the effects.
 In the next section, we shall look at how to create an executable for our simple program.

 Deploying programs
 ------------------